 There are many myths around aging, and older people often face stereotypes related to their age.
-Most of these myths are just that, myths.
-Aging is quite different from the common stereotypes.
+But most of these myths are just that: myths.
+As you know, aging can be quite different from the common stereotypes.
 So let’s address a few of them.

 While people often retire out of the workforce as they age, that doesn’t mean they are unproductive or inactive.
 Many seniors play active roles in volunteer and community organizations.
-Others help with childminding for other family members or friends or take on hobbies to stay busy.
+Others help with childminding for other family members or friends, or take on hobbies to stay busy.
 These activities can quickly become a full-time commitment and can do a great deal to help seniors feel productive and busy.
 Or how about trying a yoga class?

-Change is hard, but that is no more true for someone in their 80’s than their 20’s.
-While flexibility is often sited as a reason youth adapts to change, the experience that older people bring to a changing world is invaluable.
+Change is hard, but that is no more true for someone in their 80s than their 20s.
+While flexibility is often cited as a reason youth are able to change, the experience that older people bring to a changing world is invaluable.
 Change is a constant in life and always has been.
 Older people have been adapting to change their whole lives.

 What other myths should we add to this list?
 Share this article to show others how misunderstood the experience of aging can be.